Emman77240/Console_Finances/README.md

 N/A

 ## Usage
-On your browser, visit console under developer tools to view the JavaScript analysis.
+On your browser, the Console can be found under Developer Tools.
+Open the Console to view the JavaScript analysis.

 ## License
 MIT License